 Operating Systems

-Query Linux-based industrial systems via OPC UA with cnspec
+Scan Linux-based industrial control systems via OPC UA with cnspec.

-Rely on cnspec to query Linux-based industrial control systems through the OPC UA (Open Platform Communications Unified Architecture) protocol.
-This provider is designed for industrial automation systems such as Phoenix Contact PLCnext controllers that run Linux-based operating systems.
+Scan your Linux-based industrial control systems through the OPC UA (Open Platform Communications Unified Architecture) protocol. cnspec evaluates server configuration, namespaces, and node hierarchy on industrial automation systems such as Phoenix Contact PLCnext controllers.

 Prerequisites

-To analyze and explore your industrial systems with cnspec, you must have:
+To scan an OPC UA system with cnspec, you must have:

 Connect to an industrial system